'Community Of Love And Respect': Hundreds Of Peaceful George Floyd Protesters Gather Outside Fishtown Police Station

 — Kimberly Davis CBS3 (@KimberlyDavisTV) June 3, 2020

-The protesters knelt outside the police station to remember Floyd, an unarmed African-American man who died while in police custody after Minneapolis Officer Derek Chauvin knelt on his neck for several minutes.
+The protesters knelt outside the police station to remember Floyd, an unarmed African-American man who died while in police custody after former Minneapolis Officer Derek Chauvin knelt on his neck for 8 minutes and 45 seconds.

+As protesters knelt, they encouraged officers to kneel with them.
+Church leaders asked the officers to kneel with them.
+The protesters chanted, “Kneel with us, kneel with us.”

 UPDATE: Fishtown protestors, who happen to be church leaders are asking why police officers here why they will not kneel with them.
 Officers are asking protestors why won’t they stand with them against police brutality. @CBSPhilly pic.twitter.com/RyE5b7zj5h